c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	execute = »processes under reduce«
 ```

 All processes under reduce need one multiband image as input.
-Different bands or images should be combined with the [compile](4_Compile.md) module.
-[Compile](4_Compile.md) checks image properties and adds the required metadata. »process under reduce« must be exchanged by a defined process name like *regression*.
+Different bands or images should be combined beforehand with the [compile](4_Compile.md) command.
+[Compile](4_Compile.md) checks image properties and adds the required metadata.

+»process under reduce« must be exchanged by a defined process name like *regression*.

 ------

-### Target (Command) #

-**Rename the result of the last process**
+### *Target:* Rename the result of the last process

 ```
 IMALYS [reduce]